TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Context

-where $T_i$ is a matrix whose elements are states of site $i$ (i.e. they belong to ${\cal H}_i$ and have dimension $d_i$).
-Of course, the required $T_i$ may in general have very large dimensions (as matrices).
-We will note these dimensions $\chi_{i-1}$ and $\chi_i$, they are called the {\em bond dimensions}.\footnote{Clearly the first matrix needs to have $\chi_0=1$ and for the last one $\chi_N = 1$.} Said otherwise, the $T_i$ are tensors with three indices of dimensions $\chi_{i-1}$, $\chi_i$ and $d_i$.
-MPS are particularly useful when there exist matrices $T_i$ of size much smaller than $\mathrm{dim}({\cal H})$ which provide a good approximation of the target state $|\psi\rangle$.
-In practice, we set a maximum bond dimension $\chi$, and we approximate the states of interest by MPS with $\chi_i\leq \chi$.
-The larger $\chi$, the larger the precision of the approximation.
+For large systems, the {\em exact} representation of a generic state as an MPS requires most of the bond dimensions $\chi_i$ to grow exponentially with $N$.
+MPS are particularly useful when there exist matrices $T_i$ of size much smaller than $d$ which provide a good approximation of the target state $|\psi\rangle$.
+In practice, we set a maximum bond dimension $\chi$, and we numerically approximate the states of interest by an MPS with $\chi_i\leq \chi$.
+The larger $\chi$ is, the larger the precision of the approximation is.

-What about mixed states?
-Viewing the density matrix $\rho$ as the element of a (larger) Hilbert space (so-called vectorization) allows to represent it also as an MPS.
-Such a vectorized form of a mixed state is denoted by $|\rho\rangle\rangle$, and we write

-with the elements of $R_i$ living in a larger local space at site $i$ which dimension is $(d_i)^2$.\footnote{ Note that, contrary to the matrix-product density operator representation~\cite{verstraete_matrix_2004}, the representation of Eq.~\ref{eq:rho-vect} does not guaranty that $\rho$ is positive.
-In practice, this is not an issue as long as the bond dimension can be taken large enough to ensure a sufficient accuracy for the observables of interest.} For a pure state, we have $R_i \sim T_i \otimes T_i^\dagger$.